LearnCycle FAQ

 What are the steps to becoming a licensed real estate agent in New York?

-Five steps: (1) Complete the 77-hour NYDOS-approved qualifying course; (2) pass the school's in-person proctored final exam; (3) schedule and pass the New York State salesperson exam through eAccessNY; (4) find a sponsoring broker - a New York licensed broker must sponsor your license; (5) submit your license application through eAccessNY.
-Finishing the course is step one of five, not the whole journey.
+Five steps: (1) complete the 77-hour NYDOS-approved qualifying course; (2) pass the school's proctored course final exam, either remotely or with an approved independent in-person proctor depending on your package; (3) schedule and pass the in-person New York State salesperson exam through eAccessNY; (4) find a sponsoring New York broker; and (5) submit your license application through eAccessNY.
+Completing the course is the first part of the licensing process, not the final step.

 How long does it take to get a New York real estate license from start to finish?

 Most students take 2-4 months.
 The 77-hour course typically takes 4-8 weeks at a self-paced 10-15 hours per week.
-After the course, scheduling the state exam usually adds 1-3 weeks depending on testing center availability.
-Finding a sponsoring broker can take a day or several weeks - that's often the variable step.
+After the course, scheduling the New York State salesperson exam usually adds 1-3 weeks depending on testing center availability.
+Finding a sponsoring broker can take a day or several weeks—that's often the variable step.
 Aggressive students finish in 6-8 weeks; many take longer.

 Do I need a sponsoring broker before I can take the course?

-No. You can complete the 77-hour course, pass the school final, and pass the state salesperson exam without a sponsoring broker.
+No. You can complete the 77-hour course, pass the course final exam, and pass the New York State salesperson exam without a sponsoring broker.
 You only need a sponsoring broker when you submit your license application through eAccessNY.
-Many students start interviewing brokerages while studying for the state exam so sponsorship is lined up by the time they're ready to apply.
-Often, it can be advantageous to reach out to sponsoring brokers after you have completed the course - as you are much closer to licensure and are more desirable than a candidate that has not yet completed the course.
+Many students start interviewing brokerages while studying for the New York State salesperson exam so sponsorship is lined up by the time they're ready to apply.
+It can be advantageous to reach out after completing the course, when you are closer to licensure and can demonstrate your progress to prospective sponsoring brokers.

-What is the New York real estate salesperson exam pass rate?
+What is the New York State salesperson exam pass rate?

-How do I schedule the New York state real estate exam?
+How do I schedule the New York State salesperson exam?

 Eligibility